Grass Mud Horse: Formats

 According to a study by NordPass, caonima was the 43rd most common password in China in 2021.

 Grass Mud Horse Day

 In 2012, Chinese netizens started to designate the date 1 July as the "Grass Mud Horse Day".
-The date coincides with the "Party Day" in China which is to celebrate the founding of the Chinese Communist Party.
+The date coincides with the "Party Day" in China which celebrates the founding of the Chinese Communist Party.

 Political discourse

 The China Digital Times sees Caonima as the "de facto mascot of netizens in China fighting for free expression, inspiring poetry, photos and videos, artwork, lines of clothing, and more."
 It is an illustration of the "resistance discourse" of Chinese internet users with "increasingly dynamic and sometimes surprising presence of an alternative political discourse: images, frames, metaphors and narratives that have been generated from Internet memes [that] undermine the values and ideology that reproduce compliance with the Chinese Communist Party's authoritarian regime, and, as such, force an opening for free expression and civil society in China."

 Caonima is an expression of a broader Chinese internet culture of spoofing, mockery, punning, and parody known as e'gao, which includes video mash-ups and other types of bricolage.